Articles

 1. Limit Flash

-Flash is fantastic for adding a unique and fun experience for users.
+Flash is fantastic for creating a unique and fun user experience.
 Unfortunately, search engines aren’t as good at interpreting Flash elements as they are with HTML.
-And although Google recently announced that, in cooperation with Adobe, they had improved their ability to handle indexing of Flash-based content, there is a long way to go before they can fully interpret it.
+Although Google recently announced that, in cooperation with Adobe, they had improved their ability to handle indexing of Flash-based content, there is a long way to go before they can fully interpret it.
 It would be best to still depend on your HTML and plain text for a searchable website.
 Utilize keyword-specific title tags, alt tags, and header tags.

 Additionally, Flash still has security issues that make excessive use a disadvantage.